sed

 D delete only the first line from the pattern space, and run again

-n next reads the next line into the pattern space, and prints previous value there
+n next reads next line into the pattern space AND prints its old value

-N next appends the next line into the pattern space, in a new line
+N next appends next line into the pattern space in a new line

 p print the pattern space